h4cc/awesome-elixir/README.md

 * [mailer](https://github.com/antp/mailer) - A simple SMTP mailer.
 * [mailibex](https://github.com/awetzel/mailibex) - Library containing Email-related implementations in Elixir: dkim, spf, dmark, mimemail, smtp.

+## Examples and funny stuff
+*Example code and stuff tu funny or curious not to mention.*

+* [dicks](https://github.com/Annwenn/DicksEx) - An Elixir client for the [Dick As A Service](http://dicks-api.herokuapp.com/) platform.

 ## Feeds
 *Libraries working with feeds like RSS or ATOM.*